 Find out about Peyronie's disease causes, symptoms and treatment options

 Men, in general, are notorious for not wanting to talk about their feelings and so this, combined with the fact that the problem relates to their genitals, means feelings often get buried and that can be a major problem.
 In fact, the survey found that one in ten men with Peyronie’s have told no one about their condition, not even a doctor.

-“Talking about the health of your genitals should be as acceptable as talking about your digestive health, for example, but unfortunately it’s not,” says sex therapist Dr Ian Kerner, of goodinbed.com.
+“Talking about the health of your genitals should be as acceptable as talking about your digestive health, for example, but unfortunately it’s not,” says sex therapist Dr Ian Kerner, sex and relationship specialist.
 “Men are commonly more reluctant than women to talk about sexual problems and health issues too, which makes Peyronie’s a particularly difficult topic for them to address openly.
 Raising awareness of the disease is important so that we can become more accepting of being open about sexual health – to begin with at least when talking to medical professionals! – because that’s the only way we can help prevent and treat these disorders, and provide effective support to patients.”

 Exacerbating this feeling is the fact that many men have sought help but found no solution was offered.

 Of the surveyed men, 45% felt their doctor wasn’t helpful and 40% were offered no treatment at all.
 Clearly, doctors also need to be updated on possible treatments and solutions for the disease.
 “It’s time we started talking about this condition and the effect it is having on men,” says Birgir Gislason, trustee of the British Dupuytren’s Society.
 “We were shocked to discover the true impact this is having on men and feel that sufferers need to be offered a range of treatments, as well as psychological support, during what can be a very difficult time.’

 What to do if you think you have Peyronie's disease